Samsung/tizen-docs/docs/application/dotnet/guides/nui/relative-layout.md

 ## Alignment

  The `HorizontalAlignment` and the `VerticalAlignment` properties describe how to align the child's view with the layout space.
-The default value is `Start` for both axes:
+The default value is `Start` for both the axes:
  |Start|Center|End|
  |:---:|:---:|:---:|
  |![RelativeAlignStart](./media/relativeLayoutAlignStart.png)|![RelativeAlignCenter](./media/relativeLayoutAlignCenter.png)|![RelativeAlignEnd](./media/relativeLayoutAlignEnd.png)|

 ## Fill

  The `FillHorizontal` and the `FillVertical` properties are specified by boolean values.
 These boolean values specify whether or not to fill the layout space.
-The default is `false` for both axes:
+The default is `false` for both the axes:
  |false|true|
  |:---:|:---:|
  |![RelativeAlignCenter](./media/relativeLayoutAlignCenter.png)|![RelativeFill](./media/relativeLayoutFill.png)|